What funding is available for disabled students?

 If you are not eligible for DSA, you should contact Disability Support.
 They will be able to explain the alternative funding that might be available to you, such as the university's International Students' Disability Fund.

-How can find out more about Disabled Living Allowance?
+How can I find out more about Disabled Students Allowance?

 You can find out more information on DSA by visiting the GOV.UK webpages.